hat-open/hat-event/docs/backends/lmdb.rst

 references are stored in dedicated `event id` based reference storage.
 These references are kept only for events available in key-value or time series storage.
-Once event is removed (e.g. due to configured limits) and not accessible in other storages, it's reference is also removed from reference storage.
+Once event is removed (e.g. due to configured limits) and not accessible in other storages, its reference is also removed from reference storage.
 This storage enables quick and sequential access to events based on their `event id`.